 I’m not sure when the concept of pre-purchasing seats on airlines started but it seems to be on the increase since the introduction of the budget airlines.
-Some people choose to pay for their seats and some people choose to leave it to chance and get what they are given.
-Being a family of 5 I feel forced to pre-purchase our seats as I’m worried that my 5 year old might end up sitting next to someone other than me or my husband.
+Some people choose to pay for their seats and some people choose to leave it to chance and get what they are give in the random seat assignment airlines are now converting to.
+Being a family of 5 I feel forced to pre-purchase our seats as I’m worried that my 5 year old might end up sitting next to someone other than me or my husband during the seat assignment.
 So I feel I have to pay the extra cost of $5 with Jetstar, $6 with TigerAir and $19 with Air Asia.
 These are their standard prices, some of the seats could be much more, just for extra leg room.
 This adds a substantial amount of money to a family of 5.

 We have recently stopped pre-purchasing seats for domestic flights within Australia.
 Check-in now opens 48 hours before your flight so we just make sure we check-in as soon as it opens and so far we have been able to get seats sitting together.